• Skip to primary navigation

 • Freshly chop the garlic and parsley.

-• In a 16 oz mason jar combine the oil, vinegar, water, oregano, parsley, salt, and red pepper flakes into the mason jar.
+• In a 16 oz mason jar combine the oil, vinegar, water, oregano, basil, parsley, salt, and red pepper flakes into the mason jar.

 • Cover the jar with the lid and then shake until the dressing is combined.